Ezequiel Duran Preview, Player Props: Rangers vs. Angels

 Angels Pitching Rankings

-- The Angels pitching staff is sixth in MLB with a collective 9.3 strikeouts per nine innings.
+- The pitching staff for the Angels has a collective 9.3 K/9, the fifth-best in the league.

-- The Angels have the 23rd-ranked team ERA across all MLB pitching staffs (4.60).
+- The Angels have a 4.63 team ERA that ranks 24th among all league pitching staffs.

-- The righty last appeared on Wednesday against the San Francisco Giants, when he threw six innings, allowing three earned runs while giving up three hits.
+- The left-hander last appeared on Saturday against the Houston Astros, when he went 2 1/3 innings, allowing seven earned runs while giving up seven hits.

+- In 21 games this season, the 24-year-old has a 5.27 ERA and 11 strikeouts per nine innings, while giving up a batting average of .258 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.